Skip to content

 Importance of name and preserve

-It's important to use the same name and use preserve to make it work.
-The name identifies the form and preserve prevent the value removed when the component is unmounted.
+Use the same name and set preserve to true to share values between forms.
+The name uniquely identifies the form, and preserve ensures values are not cleared when the component is unmounted.